spokestack/spokestack-ios/README.md

   4. `pod spec lint`, which should pass all but one checks (expect `ERROR | [iOS] xcodebuild: Returned an unsuccessful exit code.
 You can use `--verbose` for more information.`)
   5. edit `/Library/Ruby/Gems/YOUR_RUBY_VERSION/gems/cocoapods-trunk-YOUR_COCOAPODS_VERSION/lib/pod/command/trunk/push.rb`, comment out `validate_podspec_files` (https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/command/repo/push.rb#L77)
   6. `pod trunk register YOUR_EMAIL --description='release YOUR_PODSPEC_VERSION'`
-  7. `pod trunk push SpokeStack.podspec`
+  7. `pod trunk push Spokestack.podspec`
   8. remove comment inserted in step 5.
 Due to static library dependencies not distributed as universal binaries, there’s no way to make `pod spec lint` or `pod lib lint` complete successfully.
 Aside from `x86_64`/`iphonesimulator` not being a supported architecture, the `podspec` is complete and correct.
 This release approach, while not conforming to the standard CocoaPods release process, is understood to be valid (https://github.com/CocoaPods/CocoaPods/issues/5801#issuecomment-244520442).